darkinou/MFL/README.md

 ---

 > ⚠️ **Important Reminder**
 > Always approach online information—including this repository—with a healthy dose of skepticism.
-Verify claims through credible sources, research, and benchmarking before accepting them as truth.

 > ⚠️ **System Safety Warning**
-> Never run unfamiliar or undocumented scripts, programs, or system tweaks without fully understanding their purpose and potential impact on your device’s security, privacy, and performance.
+> Never run unfamiliar or undocumented scripts, programs, or system tweaks without fully understanding their purpose and potential impact on your device.

 ---